-When it comes to protecting your garden from prying eyes, you have lots of different options, from pergola ideas and canopies, to strategic planting, natural garden screens and more.
+When it comes to protecting your yard from prying eyes, you have lots of different options, from fence ideas and canopies to strategic planting, natural garden screens, and more.

-When choosing the best course of action for your space, the main thing you need to understand and work with is the sight line.
-By sight line, we mean, what the overlooking person can see – be that from a window, their own garden or from a nearby walkway.
-To understand this better, it's simple.
-If you can see them, they can see you.
+When choosing the best course of action for your space, the main thing you need to understand and work with is the sightline.
+By sightline, we mean what the overlooking person can see – whether from a window, their own garden, or from a nearby walkway.
+To understand this better, think about it this way: if you can see them when you're cooking up a storm on your best grill, they can see you.

-We spoke with Chris Bonnett from Gardening Express who says, 'creating privacy outside is great for those who want some space to relax, out of the way of prying eyes.
+We spoke with a garden expert in the UK, Chris Bonnett from Gardening Express (opens in new tab) who says: 'creating privacy outside is great for those who want some space to relax, out of the way of prying eyes.
 Even one single planter can be surprisingly effective when shielding a garden from the outside world.
 Go for something that is easy to care for.'

-Working with your garden's natural boundaries is one of the first things to consider when looking for more privacy in your space.
-Depending on your garden's size, soil conditions and light levels, you could plant deciduous trees with light airy foliage such as Betula, Amelanchier, Cornus, Malus, Prunus, Acer and Sorbus.
+Working with your backyard's natural boundaries is one of the first things to consider when looking for more privacy in your space.
+Depending on the size of your backyard, soil conditions and light levels, you could plant deciduous trees with light airy foliage such as Betula, Amelanchier, Cornus, Malus, Prunus, Acer and Sorbus.